Digital Cooperation Organization announces the launch of the Digital Prosperity Awards

 In each category, there will be a winner from the public sector and another from the private sector or civil society, both exclusively representing DCO Member States.
 Those victorious from the private sector or civil society will be eligible for the DCO Member Prize for Digital Prosperity for All.
 Additionally, there will be one finalist from global civil society for each category which is open to nominations from the public, and the ultimate recipient will be handed the DCO International Prize for Digital Prosperity for All.

-To learn more about the award categories and the nomination process and submit or nominate a project, please visit the official Digital Prosperity Awards website at https://www.DigitalProsperityAwards.com
+To learn more about the award categories and the nomination process and submit or nominate a project, please visit the official Digital Prosperity Awards website at https://apo-opa.info/45qpETFDistributed by APO Group on behalf of Digital Corporation Organisation (DCO).

 The DCO is a global multilateral organization founded in November 2020 that aims to enable digital prosperity for all by accelerating the inclusive growth of the digital economy.
 The DCO brings together the Ministries of Communications and IT of 13 nations – Bahrain, Cyprus, Djibouti, The Gambia, Ghana, Jordan, Kuwait, Pakistan, Oman, Nigeria, Rwanda, Morocco, and Saudi Arabia. – that collectively represent nearly $2 trillion in GDP and a market of nearly 600 million people, more than 70% of whom are under the age of 35.